MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/alerts-logs-insights.md

 > [!IMPORTANT]
 > It could take 15 minutes to collect these logs and is not a recommended method for high severity alerts.

-1. From Azure Portal navigate to **Azure Monitor > Azure Stack HCI Insights (preview)**.
+1. From Azure Portal, navigate to **Azure Monitor > Azure Stack HCI Insights (preview)**.
 Here you'll access the Insights workbook.

     :::image type="content" source="media/alerts-logs-insights/hci-insights-preview.png" alt-text="Monitor Azure Stack HCI preview screen" lightbox="media/alerts-logs-insights/hci-insights-preview.png":::

 2. Once the workbook is loaded, select one of the tabs to view the health of those resources.
-For example select **Servers** to view the health of servers within your cluster.
+For example, select **Servers** to view the health of servers within your cluster.

     :::image type="content" source="media/alerts-logs-insights/health-faults.png" alt-text="Resource health screen" lightbox="media/alerts-logs-insights/health-faults.png":::